trunkmaster/nextspace/README.md

 > * WindowMaker with some good configuration defaults only
 > * Another WindowMaker implementation.

 > It's written from scratch.
 Some WindowMaker code is a part of Workspace (as well as configuration defaults) to provide window management functions.
-It's loosely coupled with Workspace to provide seamless intergation.
-Configurable parameters of integrated WindowMaker spread across Workspace's Preferences and Preferences application.
+It's tightly coupled with Workspace to provide seamless intergation.
+Configurable parameters of integrated WindowMaker are spread across Workspace's Preferences and Preferences application.

 > Workspace theoretically can be used without WindowMaker.
 But current development focused on **single** application to deliver best user experience as a result.